Definition of the archaeological observation zone with regard to preventive archaeology

 That principle pursues a twofold objective:

-- protecting archaeological remains against the impact of humankind, resulting in particular from undocumented destruction caused by works of construction, demolition or backfill and excavation, and/or natural risks;
+- protecting archaeological remains against the impact of humankind, resulting in particular from undocumented destruction caused by construction, demolition or backfill and excavation works, and/or natural risks;

 The principle of preventive archaeology replaces the practices previously followed, whereby, in the event of a chance discovery, the State shut down the construction site, giving rise to additional, unforeseen delays and costs.